 We have a participation agreement with HealthTrust, a GPO.
-The current term of this agreement extends through December 2023, with automatic renewal terms of one year unless either party terminates by giving notice of non-renewal.
+The current term of this agreement extends through the end of December 2024, with automatic renewal terms of one year, unless either party terminates by giving notice of non-renewal.
 GPOs attempt to obtain favorable pricing on medical supplies with manufacturers and vendors, sometimes by negotiating exclusive supply arrangements in exchange for discounts.
 To the extent these exclusive supply arrangements are challenged or deemed unenforceable, we could incur higher costs for our medical supplies obtained through HealthTrust.
-Further, costs of supplies and drugs may continue to increase due to market pressure from pharmaceutical companies and new product releases.
-The COVID-19 pandemic continues to cause increased demand for certain medical supplies, which has resulted in, and may continue to result in, higher costs and supply shortages.
+Further, costs of supplies and drugs may continue to increase due to market pressure from pharmaceutical companies and new product releases, among other factors.
 Also, there can be no assurance that our arrangement with HealthTrust will provide the discounts we expect to achieve.